On shrinking Gradient Ricci Soliton With Nonnegative Sectional Curvature: Introduction

-We derive some basic formulas in section 2, and prove theorems \ref{main0.5} and \ref{main2} in sections 3 and 4 respectively.
-In the last section, we give a proof of Theorem \ref{main1}.
-We thank Professors Peter Petersen and DaGang Yang for their interests in this work and for helpful discussions.
+We derive some basic formulas in section 2, and prove theorems \ref{main0.5} and \ref{main1} in sections 2 and 3 respectively.
+I thank Professors Peter Petersen and DaGang Yang for their interests in this work and for helpful discussions.
+I thank Professor Ovidiu Munteanu for pointing out an error in an earlier version of the paper.
+I also thank the referee for the thorough review and helpful suggestions.